 Make a Plan

 As painstakingly obvious as it sounds, it couldn’t hurt to take a moment to consider your life for the next month.
-Are you in a position to help your child make this big adjustment.
+Are you in a position to help your child make this big adjustment?
 Or do you have a hectic month at work coming up?
-Will you be going on a family vacation.
+Will you be going on a family vacation?
 Or are you homebound for a spell and can figure out how to navigate these milky waters?
 It will be a bit less frustrating and futile if you plan around how things look for your family’s life over the next few weeks.
 Weaning might take your little one no time at all.
 Or it could be a drawn-out, dramatic process.
 Prepare for a bit of either, and you’re already on your way to no longer being a milkmaid.

 At this appointment, though, it was heart-wrenching.
-She’s more aware than ever, and hearing her cry and say “mama” over and over was too much for my tender heart to take: so I scooped her up, and attached her to my breast.
-Instant relief for us both, but I realized I really reset the process by not being consistent in not offering to nurse despite the circumstances.
+She’s more aware than ever, and hearing her cry and say “mama” over and over was too much for my tender heart to take: so I scooped her up and attached her to my breast.
+Instant relief for us both, but I realized I reset the process by not being consistent in not offering to nurse despite the circumstances.
 This is where my previous bit of advice in making a plan could have been beneficial, too, but hindsight is always 20/20.
 So try to tough it out and come out on the other side as a no-nonsense, no-nurse mama.

-If you’ve made it to the end and your sweet, precious little one is no longer clawing at your shirt or nibbling at your nipples, congratulations!
+If you’ve made it to the end and your precious little one is no longer clawing at your shirt or nibbling at your nipples, congratulations!
 Reward yourself with some self-care time in honor of reclaiming your body and time.
 And maybe even throw a little something your kiddo’s way, too, depending on how old they are.
-When my daughter and I finished our nursing journey, I went out and got a new book and sat at my local coffee shop for an hour.
+When my daughter and I finished our breastfeeding journey, I went out and got a new book and sat at my local coffee shop for an hour.
 I drank my heavily-caffeinated espresso drink, got lost in a good book, and felt like a new woman again.

 I am all for women giving everything they have to their children.
-However, the old adage of not being able to pour from an empty cup will forever be true to me.
+However, the adage of not being able to pour from an empty cup will forever be true to me.
 If your cups no longer runneth over, or you no longer have the heart to withstand little teeth sinking into your tender skin day after day.
 Know that doing your best by your babies in this instance might mean it’s time for this chapter in your story to end: and for lots of new, fun ones to begin and take its place.